-The voltage difference between +REF and -REF (shown in Figure 2) sets the analog input range.
-The ADS7843 will operate with a reference in the range of 1V to $+V{CC}$.
+The voltage difference between +REF and -REF (see Figure 2) sets the analog input range.
+The ADS7845 will operate with a reference in the range of 1V to $+V{CC}$.
 There are several critical items concerning the reference input and its wide voltage range.
 As the reference voltage is reduced, the analog voltage weight of each digital output code is also reduced.
-This is often referred to as the LSB (least significant bit) size and is equal to the reference voltage divided by 4096.
-Any offset or gain error inherent in the ADC will appear to increase, in terms of LSB size, as the reference voltage is reduced.
-For example, if the offset of a given converter is 2LSBs with a 2.5V reference, it will typically be 5LSBs with a 1V reference.
+This is often referred to as the Least Significant Bit (LSB) size and is equal to the reference voltage divided by 4096.
+Any offset or gain error inherent in the A/D converter will appear to increase, in terms of LSB size, as the reference voltage is reduced.
+For example, if the offset of a given converter is 2 LSBs with a 2.5V reference, it will typically be 5 LSBs with a 1V reference.
 In each case, the actual offset of the device is the same, 1.22mV.
-With a lower reference voltage, more care must be taken to provide a clean layout including adequate bypassing, a clean (low noise, low ripple) power supply, a lownoise reference, and a low-noise input signal.
+With a lower reference voltage, more care must be taken to provide a clean layout including adequate bypassing, a clean (low noise, low ripple) power supply, a low-noise reference, and a low-noise input

-The voltage into the V{REF} input is not buffered and directly drives the Capacitor Digital-to-Analog Converter (CDAC) portion of the ADS7843.
-Typically, the input current is $13\mu A$ with $V{REF}=2.7V$ and $f{SAMPLE}=125kHz$.
+The voltage into the V{REF} input is not buffered and directly drives the capacitor digital-to-analog converter (CDAC) portion of the ADS7845.
+Typically, the input current is $13\mu A$ with $V{REF} = 2.5 V$ and $f{SAMPLE} = 125 kHz$.
 This value will vary by a few microamps depending on the result of the conversion.
 The reference current diminishes directly with both conversion rate and reference voltage.
 As the current from the reference is drawn on each bit decision, clocking the converter more quickly during a given conversion period will not reduce overall current drain from the reference.

 There is also a critical item regarding the reference when making measurements where the switch drivers are on.
-For this discussion, it's useful to consider the basic operation of the ADS7843 as shown in Figure 1.
+For this discussion, it's useful to consider the basic operation of the ADS7845 as shown in Figure 1.
 This particular application shows the device being used to digitize a resistive touch screen.
-A measurement of the current Y position of the pointing device is made by connecting the X+ input to the ADC, turning on the Y+ and Y- drivers, and digitizing the voltage on X+ (shown in Figure 3).
-For this measurement, the resistance in the X+ lead does not affect the conversion (it does affect the settling time, but the resistance is usually small enough that this is not a concern).
+A measurement of the current Y position of the pointing device is made with the WIPER input to the A/D converter, turning on the UL and UR drivers to $V{\rm CC}$, grounding LL and LR, and digitizing the voltage on the WIPER (see Figure 3 for a block diagram).

 FIGURE 3.
-Simplified Diagram of Single-Ended Reference (SER/DFR HIGH, Y Switches Enabled, X+ is Analog Input).
+Simplified Diagram of Single-Ended Reference (SER/DFR HIGH).

-However, since the resistance between Y+ and Y- is fairly low, the on-resistance of the Y drivers does make a small difference.
-Under the situation outlined so far, it would not be possible to achieve a 0V input or a full-scale input regardless of where the pointing device is on the touch screen because some voltage is lost across the internal switches.
+Under the situation outlined so far, it would not be possible to achieve a zero volt input or a full-scale input regardless of where the pointing device is on the touch screen because some voltage is lost across the internal switches.
 In addition, the internal switch resistance is unlikely to track the resistance of the touch screen, providing an additional source of error.

 This situation can be remedied as shown in Figure 4.
 By setting the SER/DFR bit LOW, the +REF and -REF inputs are connected directly to Y+ and Y-.
-This makes the A/D conversion ratiometric.
+This makes the analog-to-digital conversion ratiometric.
 The result of the conversion is always a percentage of the external resistance, regardless of how it changes in relation to the on-resistance of the internal switches.
-Note that there is an important consideration regarding power dissipation when using the ratiometric mode of operation, see the Power Dissipation section for more details.
+NOTE: There is an important consideration regarding power dissipation when using the ratiometric mode of operation.
+See the Power Dissipation section for more details.

 FIGURE 4.
-Simplified Diagram of Differential Reference (SER/ DFR LOW, Y Switches Enabled, X+ is Analog Input).
+Simplified Diagram of Differential Reference (SER/DFR LOW).